Flamtky/fivem-respawn-nearby/README.md

 | Orange      | Meh (Uncommon (High density)) |
 | Red         | Bad (Highway, Main roads, (rarely intersections)) |

+## Requirements
+You need a map for init spawn points, like `fivem-map-skater`, `fivem-map-hipster` or your own.
+Don't forget the `basic-gamemode` for enabling these maps.

 ## Known Issues:
 * You **rarely** respawn too far inland from the sea **Needs more testing**
 * You **rarely** respawn inside of an bunker entrance (Maybe also other dlc content, eg. facilities)